chinamike65/hugo-tuolesi/content/book6/book6en.md

 7

-After a body with results is born, old age, sickness, and death cannot be avoided.
+Once a body with results is born, old age, sickness, and death cannot be avoided.

-Therefore, to get rid of the pain of birth, old age, sickness and death, the only way to get rid of the afflictions caused by ignorance is to cultivate the Tao.
+Therefore, to get rid of the suffering of birth, old age, sickness and death, the only way to get rid of the afflictions caused by ignorance is to cultivate the Dharma.

-After Shakyamuni became a Buddha, he did not preach the scriptures for seventy-seven and forty-nine days.
+After Shakyamuni became a Buddha, he did not preach the scriptures for forty-nine days.

-The reason why the Buddha does not teach the Fa is that no one asks for the Fa, and there must be someone asking for the Fa.
+The reason why the Buddha did not teach the Dharma is that no one asked for the Dharma.
+There must be someone who asks the Dharma.

-Later, after the Great Brahma King and Emperor Shatian knew the reason why the Buddha did not teach the Dharma, they asked Buddha Shakyamuni for the Dharma on behalf of all living beings.
+Later, after the Great Brahma King and Indra knew the reason why the Buddha did not teach the Dharma, they asked Buddha Shakyamuni for the Dharma on behalf of all living beings.

-Buddha Shakyamuni agreed to preach the scriptures, and came to Varanas from Bodhgaya.
-On the fourth day of the sixth month, he first turned the Dharma Wheel of the Four Truths for five attendants who followed him.
-After these five people heard the Dharma, I shaved and went home that day.
+Buddha Shakyamuni agreed to preach the scriptures, and came to Varanasi from Bodhgaya.
+On the fourth day of the sixth month, he first turned the Dharma Wheel of the Four Truths for his five companions who had followed him.
+After these five people heard the Dharma, they shaved their heads and became monks that same day.

 At that time, besides these five monks, there were 80,000 sentient beings in the heavenly realm who listened to Buddha Shakyamuni turning the wheel of Dharma for the first time.
-After the teaching of the Dharma Wheel of the Four Noble Truths, the five monks and 80,000 celestial beings all attained Arahantship.
+After the teaching of the Dharma Wheel of the Four Noble Truths, the five monks and 80,000 celestial beings all attained Arhatship.

-From the fourth day of the sixth month to the end of his death, Buddha Shakyamuni taught the Dharma Door of the Four Noble Truths countless times, saving countless sentient beings.
+From the fourth day of the sixth month to his death, Buddha Shakyamuni taught the Dharma Door of the Four Noble Truths countless times, saving countless sentient beings.

-When Buddha Shakyamuni was 36 years old, on the fifteenth day of the third month of the lunar calendar, on Mount Vulture in India, Buddha Shakyamuni started to turn the Dharma Wheel without Phases twice.
+When Buddha Shakyamuni was 36 years old, on the fifteenth day of the third month of the lunar calendar, on Vulture Peak in India, Buddha Shakyamuni started to turn the Dharma Wheel without Phases twice.

-The second turn of the Dharma Wheel includes "25,000 Verses of Prajna", "8,000 Verses of Prajna", "The Great Prajna Sutra", and the seventeen parts of Prajna mother and son.
+The second turning of the Dharma Wheel includes "25,000 Verses of Prajna", "8,000 Verses of Prajna", "The Great Prajna Paramita Sutra", and the seventeen parts of Prajna mother and son.

 8

-From that day until he passed away, Buddha Shakyamuni taught the Dharma Wheel of No Form countless times, which caused countless sentient beings to develop Bodhicitta, enter the gate of the Mahayana, and ascend the position of Bodhisattva.
+From that day until he passed away, Buddha Shakyamuni taught the Dharma Wheel of No Form countless times, which caused countless sentient beings to develop Bodhicitta, enter the gate of the Mahayana, and ascend to the position of Bodhisattva.

 On the day that Buddha Shakyamuni turned the Dharma wheel for the second time, he incarnated into the Vajra Master again, and gave the Kalachakra empowerment to the Vajra disciples at Drepung Pagoda.
 Many Vajra disciples planted the seeds of becoming a Buddha.

 After that, many Vajra disciples who became Buddhas gradually appeared.

-There is a place in present-day Afghanistan, which belonged to ancient India at that time, and a king named Enzabudi invited Shakyamuni Buddha to lecture on scriptures.
+There is a place in present-day Afghanistan, which belonged to ancient India at that time, and a king named Enza Bodhi invited Shakyamuni Buddha to lecture on scriptures.

-When the Buddha went there, he asked King Enzhabodhi to become a monk, but he said he couldn't do it; he asked him to do asceticism, but he also said he couldn't do it; Buddha Shakyamuni taught him the method of blissful cultivation, and he gave King Enzhabodhi a lesson.
+When the Buddha went there, he asked King Enza Bodhi to become a monk, but he said he couldn't do it; he asked him to do asceticism, but he also said he couldn't do it; Buddha Shakyamuni taught him the method of blissful cultivation, and he gave King Enza Bodhi a lesson.
 And the princes and nobles poured the empowerment of dense vajra.

-Later, King Enzabodhi cultivated very well, and became a Buddha.
-After becoming a Buddha, he gave all the people in Afghanistan many times of Dharma Dharma initiations.
+Later, King Enza Bodhi practised very well, and became a Buddha.
+After becoming a Buddha, he gave all the people in Afghanistan many times of Dharma initiations.
 All those people at that time were accomplished, and some people took their bodies to rebirth.
 In the Pure Land, taking karma to be reborn in the Pure Land exists in the Pure Land, and bringing the body to the Pure Land is only available in Tantric Buddhism.
 For example, taking the body to the Pure Land of Dakinis.

 At that time, all the people in Afghanistan were successful, so there were three empty cities.

-Afghanistan was India's holy land at the time, and this was the beginning of esoteric practice.
+Afghanistan was part of India's holy land at the time, and this was the beginning of tantric practice.

 9

 Once, when Xia An lived for three months, Buddha Shakyamuni went there for thirty-three days, and taught the Tantric Dabai Umbrella Dharma, which was taught on the 33rd day.

-Buddha Shakyamuni taught the esoteric dharma to save countless sentient beings, and many sentient beings rely on the splendor of esoteric law to become Buddhas.
-Why is it called sentient beings?
+Buddha Shakyamuni taught the esoteric dharma to save countless sentient beings, and many sentient beings rely on the splendour of esoteric law to become Buddhas.
+Why are they called sentient beings?
 Because the disciples of Buddha Shakyamuni are human beings, devas, Gandharvas, and all kinds of non-human beings, they are called sentient beings.

-At the age of 47, Buddha Shakyamuni turned the wheel of Dharma three times and taught the Dharma of righteousness and injustice.
+At the age of 47, Buddha Shakyamuni turned the Wheel of Dharma for a third time and taught the Dharma of righteousness and injustice.

 Buddha Shakyamuni preached the righteousness without righteousness, and he was in Shibajin and other places.